jeffoconnorau/AGMPowerCLI/GCBDR.md

 1. Select your Service Account
 1. Go to Keys
 1. Select Add Key → Create new key
-1. Leave key type on JSON and select CREATE
+1. Leave key type as JSON and select CREATE
 1. Copy the downloaded key to the relevant host

-Note that some projects may restrict key creation or set time limits on expiration.
+Note that some projects may restrict key creation or set time limits on their expiration.

 Now from the host where your service account key is eventually placed we need to activate it:
 ```